brano-holy/arch-linux-installer/README.md

 2. Download binary from [Releases](https://github.com/brano-holy/arch-linux-installer/releases)
 page or build and download your own binary.

-3. Edit config file as you need (you may ommit this step if you specify all options as command line arguments).
+3. Edit config file as you need (you may ommit this step if you specify options as command line arguments).

-4. Run `arch-linux-installer` with your config (or with command line arguments).
+4. Run `arch-linux-installer`.

+With config file:
 ```bash
 $ ./arch-linux-installer -c path/to/config.conf
 ```

+Or with command line arguments:
 ```bash
 $. /arch-linux-installer --disk-device /dev/sda --locales "en_US.UTF-8 UTF-8" --lang en\_US --hostname my-arch --timezone Europe/Prague
 ```